kojinobumoto/sLinkValidator/README.txt

 o Others
   - This program neither follow links that created dynamically by JavaScript nor submit the form automatically.
     (follows only links in the page source.)
-  - Currently, this program depends on the Chromedriver to take browser's console.log.